In a world where memories are like currency, dreams can be a complicated business.

 In an alternative 1987, a disease ravages human memories.
 There is no cure, only artificial recall.
 The lucky ones–the recollectors–need the treatment only once a day.

 Freya Izquierdo isn’t lucky.
 The high school senior is a “degen” who needs artificial recall several times a day.
 Plagued by blinding half-memories that take her to her knees, she’s desperate to remember everything that will help her investigate her father’s violent death.
-When her sleuthing almost lands her in jail, a shadowy school … Continue reading →
+When her sleuthing almost lands her in … Continue reading →

 Lana Torres has always preferred dragons to people.
 In a few weeks, sixteen countries will compete in the Blazewrath World Cup, a tournament where dragons and their riders fight for glory in a dangerous relay.
 Lana longs to represent her native Puerto Rico in their first ever World Cup appearance, and when Puerto Rico’s Runner—the only player without a dragon steed—is kicked off the team, she’s given the chance.